-As all the other Drip Cakes I have made so far has used chocolate, I decided to go with a salted caramel sauce.
-I used Carnations Caramel from the supermarkets as its ready made, and perfect for the buttercream and drip.
+As all the other drip cakes I have made so far has used chocolate, I decided to go with a salted caramel sauce.
+I used carnations caramel from the supermarket as its ready made, and perfect for the buttercream and drip.

-I loosened my caramel as mentioned in the method, but used some Disposable Piping Bags to do the drip, like I do in all of my cakes.
-I use the Disposable Piping Bags for ALL of my drizzles whether its on cupcakes, cheesecakes, or drip cakes.. its so much easier to use a little disposable bag which you can just snip the end off and use, and then chuck away!
+I loosened my caramel as mentioned in the method by just stiring it slightly in the bowl and adding the salt.
+I used some Disposable Piping Bags to do the drip, like I do in all of my cakes.
+I use the Disposable Piping Bags for ALL of my drizzles whether its on cupcakes, cheesecakes, or drip cakes.. its so much easier to use a little disposable bag which you can just snip the end off and use.

 I only cut off about 1/3cm on the end of the bag, and edge it over to create the drips.
 I don’t push each drip that far at all as the caramel drips further than a chocolate ganache will, and you don’t want it to puddle tooooo much at the bottom!

 I decided to add the stereotypical ‘Jane’s Patisserie’ flair to my cake by piping round the cake with some of the leftover buttercream, adding loads of Rolos, and then some fudge and chocolate sprinkles.
 I just can’t resist it!

 I used my favourite piping tip as always in a large piping bag, and carefully swirled the leftover buttercream about 1-2″ in from the edge.
 This helps as the caramel doesn’t ‘set’ perfectly so it prevents the buttercream swirls falling off the edge.